blink4535743jhu/Action_Recognition/README.md

 ## Summary of Steps

 - **Step 0: Dataset Preparation**
-  Run all cell 0 and cell 1 in google colab, or if local: download, unzip, and organize the UCF50 dataset into subdirectories by action class.
+  Run all "cell 0" cells in order and cell 1 in Google Colab, or if local: download, unzip, and organize the UCF50 dataset into subdirectories by action class, with repository files in the same folder location as the folder containing all UCF50 clips.

 - **Step 1: Run Training**
   Run cell 2 in google colab, or execute `train.sh` after configuring the `--frame_dir` and other hyperparameters to train the model.